BartMassey/fml/README.md

 ## Usage

 This program requires Python: should work with both Python 2 and Python 3.
-Try it out on the provided sample by running:
+Try it out on the provided sample by running

       python fml.py lineup.csv

 The input may also be provided on standard input.
+The output for the sample input looks like this:

+      6 Car Heists
+      2 Carbots
+      $113.2M

 The input is a CSV file.
 Each row contains the name of the movie, the price of the movie in dollars, and a predicted